Homemade Wine Tips for Successful Winemaking

 Homemade Wine Tips--Ingredients

-Have you decided which kind of wine you want to make?
+Have you decided the kind of wine you want to make?
 Will you use concentrate or fresh?
-Fresh makes sense when you can purchase fresh in season rather than relying on products that could be weeks old.
+Fresh makes sense when you can purchase fresh and in season, rather than relying on products that could be weeks old.
+Concentrates allow you to make wine all year.
+The choice is yours.

 Homemade Wine Tips--Temperature